Nepean Sailing Club offers an adaptive sailing program for all types of abilities.

 NSC aims to enable individuals with disabilities to discover sailing.
 We offer the opportunity, staff and equipment for those with mobility impairments to learn how to sail independently.
 Our Martin 16 sailboats, are specially designed for adaptive sailing.
 We strive to remove any obstacles that an Able sailor might face in learning to sail.

 Our goal is to give Able sailors the chance to gain confidence in their own abilities and make them independent sailors.
 We strongly believe that sailing can have a positive effect on a person’s social and personal life, and that it gives the sailor freedom and independence.

 NSC’s five Martin 16 sail boats can be adapted to make sailing accessible to the disabled.
 These keel boats are 16 feet in length and have a 350 lb keel under them ensuring the boat never tips over into the water.
 Martin 16s are very safe and never sink, even if the entire boat is filled with water!
 Our volunteer team helps to transfer sailors to their boat with an electric lift if required and companion sailors accompany able sailors on the water.
 NSC’s qualified, friendly instructors will ensure a comfortable, safe and enjoyable sailing experience.

 The program is offered to anyone willing to get a little wet and is offered at a reasonable price!

-Page maintained by AS Editor.
+Page maintained by School Administrator.